 Defence is working closely with industry partners and research institutions to learn more about the nature of PFAS and potential management and remediation options.
 Scientific research into PFAS is still developing.
-Defence is contributing to the growing scientific knowledge of PFAS through it’s involvement in leading edge studies and trials.
-Some of these studies and trials are listed below.
+Defence is contributing to the growing scientific knowledge of PFAS through it’s involvement in leading edge studies and technology demonstrations.
+Some of these studies and technology demonstrations are listed below.

 The Australian Research Council (ARC) has allocated $8.2 million in the first round of funding to support a range of PFAS research projects.
 Visit the ARC website for further information.